-Seaplane operates only during day time between 6 am and 3:30 pm, subject to weather conditions.
-The maximum baggage allowance is 22 kg per passenger and hand luggage should not exceed 3 kg in weight.
+Seaplane operates only during day time between 6:00 am – 3:30 pm, subject to weather conditions.
+The maximum baggage allowance is 22 kg per passenger, and hand luggage should not exceed 3 kg in weight.
 Any excess luggage is charged at $5.50 USD per kg payable at the airport.
 For a smooth transfer, you will need to share your arrival and departure flight details with the hotel at least three days before your arrival.

 Once you arrive at the resort, find your respite in stylish overwater villas and beach villas with plush bedding, private pools, and decks with stunning views of the shimmering Indian Ocean.
 Delight your palate with distinctive Japanese, Italian, and global cuisine, along with treetop dining and buffet breakfasts at diverse dining destinations.
 Discover a wide variety of activities, including snorkeling, scuba diving, jet-skiing, and sailing.
 Children can also enjoy their own adventures in the Maldives at the Little Griffins kids’ club.